 Here’s how to plan your idyllic fat bike coastal adventure.

-The stretch of coastline between Lincoln City and Florence is its own beast.
-Cruise along wide-open beaches here near Depoe Bay, the whale-watching capital of the state, and you may just be lucky enough to spot a spouting whale or two.
+Four mapped rides on the Central Coast will get you rolling where you want to go.
+Starting in Lincoln City, the mild 5-mile Roads End Ride cruises through the wide-open shoreline here (keep an eye out for kite-fliers).
+Further south in Newport, wind your way along the Newport Otter Rock Beach Ride for 14 miles of low-tide thrills (or turn back anytime for a shorter route).
+More experienced riders may want to venture south for the Newport to Yachats ride — 28 glorious miles that include creek and bridge crossings and views of the spectacular Seal Rocks.
+Then in the whale-watching capital of Florence, intrepid fat bikers can take on the Florence Dune Exploration route.
 This stretch is also known for its abundance of wildlife and treasures like sand dollars and shiny agates.
 Around Florence, mountain bikers and other thrill-seekers will want to to try riding the Oregon Dunes National Recreation Area, where the bowls and ridges of the dunes make for hours of punishing fun on two wheels, like a giant sandy skate park.
 Check out Bike Newport, Safari Town Surf in Lincoln City or Cog Wild Bicycle Tours out of Bend.

 Here on the longest but least crowded section of Oregon coastline — the 133 miles from Reedsport to Brookings — you can quite possibly have a beach to yourself.
-Summertime winds typically come from the north, so keep that tailwind at your back and don’t miss the 8.1-mile spectacularly scenic portion from Cape Blanco to Port Orford.
-Port Orford and many towns along the South Coast are an art-lover’s paradise, with galleries galore.
+Summertime winds typically come from the north, so keep that tailwind at your back.
+Four mapped routes mean the work is half done for you.
+One is ideal for experienced riders, a 13-mile jaunt through the John Dellenback Dunes, in the inland town of Tenmile.
+As you hit the ocean, the sea birds and salty air in Bandon call.
+The 19-mile Bandon Fat Bike Beach Ride is full of rugged sea stacks; it connects to the 8.1-mile spectacularly scenic portion from Cape Blanco to Port Orford.
+Finally a bit further south in Gold Beach, the 10-mile Banana Belt Loop is a stunner, with tidepools and rivers galore.
 Check out Bandon-based South Coast Bicycles or Port Orford-based Pineapple Express Adventure Rides, which provides guided trip packages and van shuttle service for a convenient return trip.

 Wherever you go fat biking on the Coast, check the tides and try to go during low tide as much as possible.
 Beware of sneaker waves and stay off rocks and small, enclosed beaches.
 Respect the sensitive micro-environments, whether it’s birds or anenome you encounter.
 For more inspiration, read about 100 miles of fat bike adventures on the Oregon Coast, and other Coast road trip hot spots.